 Ph.D., University of California, Santa Barbara, 2007

 2012 Mark Schuller and Pablo Morales, eds.
 Tectonic Shifts: Haiti since the Earthquake.
 Sterling, VA: Kumarian Press.
-Haitian Creole and French editions forthcoming.
+Haitian Creole edition published 2013.

 2009 Renée Bergan and Mark Schuller.
 Poto Mitan: Haitian Woman, Pillars of the Global Economy.
 Documentary Educational Resources. www.potomitan.net

 2009 “Gluing Globalization: NGOs as Intermediaries in Haiti.”
 Political and Legal Anthropology Review, Volume 32, Issue 1 (May): 84-104.
-Invited to first online issue, with new postscript.
+Republished on online issue, new postscript.